alexb-55/mail2deck/README.md

 * *You can use single or double quotes.*
 * *Case-insensitive for board, stack and user respectively.*

+Or for faster and easier entry, specify your prefix and postfix in the configuration file for the board (For example, specify prefix='@' and postfix='@')

+`Update website logo @website@'
+`Update website logo @website@ s-'to do' u-'bob'`

 ### 2.4: Specify due date
 You can use the optional parameter `d-` to add a due date to a card.
 Here's how the email subject should look like if you want to set a due date to the card: